DollyGt/my_shopping_list_app/README.md

 # Deployment

 GitHub pages are used for hosting while the master branch is deployed to Heroku.
-Please click here to see a live demo on Heroku.

 For deployment, you would have to: